 Lunawood Thermowood is a natural material that has been processed with heat and steam, resulting in improved stability, durability, and a distinctive aesthetic appearance.
 Thanks to the thermal modification process, Lunawood Thermowood is rot-resistant in all climates.
 However, like most wood materials, Thermowood can be surface treated to protect it from UV radiation, air pollution and other environmental factors that can cause degradation and changes to the appearance.

-Surface treatments can extend the life cycle of Lunawood Thermowood and enhance the wood’s natural beauty, giving it a rich and attractive appearance.
+Surface treatment of wood can extend the life cycle of Lunawood Thermowood and enhance the wood’s natural beauty, giving it a rich and attractive appearance.
 It also enables many different looks for Thermowood from translucent shades to fully covering painted surfaces, and everything in between.

 In this article, we explain what the best surface treatment options and methods for thermally modified wood are.